-The five Ws are who, what, when, where, and why.
 To use the five Ws technique, ask these questions about your topic, or in response to a question or problem you've been asked to write about.

 Here's an example of results produced by the five Ws technique:

-Who: for me, my grandmother, mostly, who use to make pies...
+Who: For me and my grandmother, who used to make pies.

-What: a kind of dessert, comes in different kinds like cherry, apple and my grandmother's pumpkin.
+What: A kind of dessert that comes in different kinds, like cherry, apple, and my grandmother's pumpkin.

-When: it's been ages.
+When: It's been ages.

-Where: anywhere I want...
+Where: Anywhere I want.

-Why: because pie is a cultural thing, but we don't think of it that way, for some reason.
+Why: Because pie is a cultural thing, but we don't think of it that way, for some reason.

 Most of the writer's responses in this example did not produce useful information (in part as a result of the silly topic).
-In response to the last W, however, the writer made an insightful statement: an answer to a question (why) that may not have been asked if he or she had not been using the five Ws brainstorming technique.
+In response to the last W, however, the writer made an insightful statement: an answer to a question (why) that may not have been asked without using the five Ws brainstorming technique.